sergiofgonzalez/docker-book/00-hello-docker/03-running-processes-in-already-running-containers/README.md

 $ sudo docker exec my-ubuntu-daemonized-container touch /etc/some_new_config_file
 ```

-or even, create an interactive shell session in the container:
+This approach can also be used to create an interactive shell session in a daemonized container:
 ```bash
 $ sudo docker exec my-ubuntu-daemonized-container -it /bin/bash
 ```